KBNLresearch/isolyzer/README.md

 *SizeExpectedISO* =  (*Volume Space Size* - *Offset*) x *Logical Block Size*

 Here, *Offset* is a user-defined sector offset (its value is 0 by default, but see example 4 below for an explanation).

+### High Sierra

+For the High Sierra file system, Isolyzer locates and parses the Standard File Structure Volume Descriptor (SFSVD).
+From the SFSVD it then reads the *Volume Space Size* and *Logical Block Size* fields (which both have the same meaning as in ISO 9660).
+The expected file size is then calculated as:

+*SizeExpectedHS* =  (*Volume Space Size* - *Offset*) x *Logical Block Size*

 ### Apple partition without Apple Partition Map